Overview and Introduction

 - Completed Application Package

-Note: Applicants must simultaneously apply directly to their proposed Master’s programs at Sciences Po no later than December 15th.
+Note: Applicants must simultaneously apply directly to their proposed Master’s programs at Sciences Po no later than October 31st, 2022 through the online application platform.
 Please see the appropriate program page for specific application instructions.